 Thoughts - Boyhood is not the perfect Masterpiece many are claiming, but it’s still quite unique and special.
 It’s a testament to the film that I did not identify with the life and journey of our Boy Mason, but was still quite taken.
 It does not rely on nostalgia and relatability.
 It’s a better film than that.
 It’s a Linklater film in every way, for better and at times worse.
 Now if it were called Motherhood and focused on Patricia Arquette’s journey, I think we may have had a Masterpiece.

-Hear my take as part of the Quick Fix at the 2:03:56 mark of Episode 69.
+Hear my thoughts as part of our discussion at the 36:17 mark of Episode 79.
 You can find the podcast at Flicksation.com or on iTunes.
 (I’m Ian in case you didn’t know)

 My Rating : 7/10

-We also toss around recent film news, go to Film School with Jean-Luc Godard’s Pierrot Le Fou, and finish with some other films we’ve seen of late in the Quick Fix.
-(I touch on Hide Your Smiling Faces and Blood Ties)
+We tossed around recent film news, went to film school with Ken Russell’s bonkers Altered States and finished up with any other films we’ve seen of late in the Quick Fix.

 If interested, the links are below.